ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 </div>
 <p></p>

-- You should see the `backup` directory you created in there if you go take a look on your NFS storage server
+- You should see the `backup` directory you created on your NFS storage server
 - Click `Manage Jenkins`
 - Click `System`
 - Scroll down until you see `ThinBackup Configuration` and fill in the following
 - Add `/var/jenkins_home/backup` as the `Backup Directory`
 - If you would like to backup your files once everyday at midnight use this cron `H 12 * * 0-6`
-- If you don't like that idea go and make your own cron [here](https://crontab.guru/)
+- If you don't like that idea you can make your own cron [here](https://crontab.guru/)
 - Click on the `?` for more information about the checkboxes
 - Click `Save`